 I remember being grateful for everything.
 Everything big like the pain meds that were administered at exactly the right time every day and everything small like the lovely lady who didn’t speak English but came in every day to sweep the floors of my room and always smiled a kind, gentle smile at me.

 It was impossible for me to be anything but grateful because I was alive.
 I wasn’t run over by the car, and even though my face badly bruised - it didn’t break.
 Other than a procedure to stop internal bleeding, I didn’t require surgery.
 I may have a limp but I will walk, my arms will work, my ribs will heal, the bruises will fade.
 I had a window in my room and I watched the sun rise each day.
 I learned very quickly to put things into perspective and the perspective for me was found in gratitude.

-I healed - at a pace that people marveled over.
-I went through rehab happily and with relative ease.
+I recuperated - at a remarkably fast rate.
+I went through rehab gratefully and with relative ease.
 I found beauty in everything and everyone I came in contact with.
 For the first time in my life, I truly understood the full meaning of gratitude - and it healed me.

 Now, a year later I still hold on to gratitude though to be fair, sometimes it takes a little more work and a lot more mindfulness - but I can never let it slip away.
 Ive learned the importance of being thankful, of taking it one day at a time, of not taking things or people for granted.
 I learned to be intentional about my life.

-And I thank you for visiting and possible even joining me on this journey.
+And I thank you for visiting and possibly even joining me on this journey.